"Who would fardels bear,

 - While not going to the realm of the dead per se, some Changelings make it their mission to raid Arcadia to free the humans kidnapped by True Fae, themselves being victims of True Fae in the past.
 It's only more admirable when you consider just what kind of place Arcadia is, and what effect it has upon the fragile psyche of the Changelings.

 - Some werewolves also make it their mission to eject humans who are trapped in the Spirit World, although it's more having to do with keeping orders in their territories than altruism for the poor humans.

-- The Greek Mythology themed Theros cycle in Magic: The Gathering has the black card Rescue from the Underworld, which involves one of the players creatures leaving play and returning next turn along with one that was in the graveyard.
+- The Classical Mythology themed Theros cycle in Magic: The Gathering has the black card Rescue from the Underworld, which involves one of the players creatures leaving play and returning next turn along with one that was in the graveyard.
 The same block also has Reviving Melody, which depicts a Gender Swapped version of the original tale.

 - The supplement to Don't Rest Your Head, Don't Lose Your Mind, has a lovely example in the example Madness Power titled "O is for Orpheus":

 “You need to understand it wasn’t her fault, alright?
 You need to understand none of this was her fault, but suicide means something to a Catholic.
 So I walked down and carried her back.
 She tried to fight me and run back to it.
 Can you believe that?
 She tried to run back to the eating and purging and eating and...”